Loading…

 How AI fraud detection actually works in 2026, the tools to consider, costs in AUD, and pitfalls for Australian ops and finance teams.

-Fraud teams have spent a decade tuning rules engines that fraudsters reverse-engineer in days.
-AI fraud detection — done properly — flips that asymmetry by learning patterns no analyst would think to write down.
+AI fraud detection, done properly, flips the game by learning patterns no analyst would think to write down and adapting as tactics shift.
 This guide is a practical look at what works in 2026, where AI for fraud prevention falls over, and how Australian businesses should approach implementation.

 Machine learning is genuinely strong at three things rules can't touch: spotting unusual combinations across many weak signals, adapting as patterns drift, and scoring in milliseconds at scale.
 A well-trained model can cut false positives by 30–60% versus a mature rules engine while catching more genuine fraud — the canonical Stripe Radar numbers, broadly replicated by Sardine, Sift and bank-internal teams.